Explore · intelligence

 A Kalman filter keeps a running estimate of a noisy signal.
-Each tick it does two things: predict what it expects next, then correct using the actual measurement.
-The gap between prediction and measurement is called the innovation — when it is small, the filter’s model is working; when it is large, something unexpected happened.
+Each tick it predicts what it expects next, then corrects using the actual measurement.
+The difference — called the innovation — is the diagnostic signal: small means the model matches reality, large means something changed.

 Smoothing and Outlier Detection